AlaskaAirlines/AuroReactDemo/PROJECT_SETUP.md

     }
     ```

-1. Run the application.
+1. Run the application with `npm start`.
 The button should render and trigger an alert when clicked.

 ## Setting up your React app to work with IE11
 Some additional steps must be taken to get your React app working in IE11.

-1. Add `"ie 11"` to the development browserslist configuration in `package.json`.
+1. Add `"ie 11"` to the production and development browserslist configurations in `package.json`.
 This will let you test your app in IE11 during development.

+    ```js
+    "browserslist": {
+        "production": [
+        ">0.2%",
+        "not dead",
+        "not op_mini all",
+        "ie 11"
+        ],
+        "development": [
+        "last 1 chrome version",
+        "last 1 firefox version",
+        "last 1 safari version",
+        "ie 11"
+        ]
+    }
+    ```

 1. Add the following lines to the top of `index.js`
     ```js
     import 'react-app-polyfill/ie11';
     import 'react-app-polyfill/stable';
     ```
-These import the polyfills necessary for using React and other modern Javascript features in legacy browers.
+    These lines import the polyfills necessary for using React and other modern Javascript features in legacy browers.

+1. Delete the `.cache` directory in `node_modules`.

 You should now be able to run the app in IE11 without errors.
 Run `npm start` in the terminal and view the application in IE11.